javascript-tutorial/en.javascript.info/8-async/03-promise-chaining/article.md

 ```

-The code totally evades the pyramid of doom.
-We can add more asynchronous actions to the chain, and the code is still "flat".
+We can add more asynchronous actions to the chain, and the code is still "flat", no "pyramid of doom".

 ## Error handling